mienaikoe/ziyu/Chapters/3-5-Chapter19.md

     - Linyu can route Heikoans to Ulukoma
       - If Linyu uncovers that they're now immortal

 - Linyu/Pomri encounter Setre who fills them in about Ulukoma
   - and the invulnerability of Kanosin
     - They would still want to go to Shaki to tell the world about Holragi's betrayal.
 -->

+  "Woop?" cried Laen from the left-most gate.

+  "Laen-Laen!"
+Melna responded with joy.
+She hurried over to him and asked, "Are you ok?
+Do you know where Bavle is?"

+  He appeared in a good state but shook his head in denial and worry for Bavle.
+Melna comforted him with a gentle scratch on his forehead.

+  "It's ok.
+She's strong," she said.
+"I need to get out.
+Let me find a way."

+  She scaled the gates and walls with her eyes, looking for footholds and niches to climb, but the gate had been eroded by the wind over countless sa'tova to a smooth face, impossible to climb.